phanumat/Documentation/contributing/style-guide.rst

     - SmartApps may run across both cloud and Hub connected devices
     - There may be multiple Hubs

-(NO) SmartThings platform supports various Hub scenarios such as:
+(NO) PEA HiVE platform supports various Hub scenarios such as:

     - There may not be a hub at all
         - There may be a third-party Hub present